Reason231/NodeJS-Sangam/Part-1/10.Authentication and Authorization/readme.md

 ## Installation
-- npm i express mongoose dotenv jsonwebtoken bcryptjs multer
+- npm i express mongoose dotenv jsonwebtoken bcryptjs multer joi

+## Note of joi package
+- I have implemented the joi functionality in the utils folder by myself

 ## Authentication and authorization and Change Password
 - Authentication and Authorization Part => Tut video => 04:32:35 - 06:01:12